ComputationalRNABiology/pyicoteo/web_documentation/command.rst

 callpeaks
 ---------
-This commmand is a combination of previous commands (extend, normalize, subtract, remove, poisson and filter) for the task of calling peaks from a ChIP-Seq experiment (With and without control).
+This command is a combination of previous commands (extend, normalize, subtract, remove, poisson and filter) for the task of calling peaks from a ChIP-Seq experiment (With and without control).

 Example::